jkimthu/under-pressure/README.md

 3. Dff = difference in pressure (+ shifts balance in one direction, - shifts balance towards the other)

 ### Two. createSignal.m
+The signal generated is a variable that is called when running the next script.
 Using the pressure differences calibrated from the above script, the user can define:
 1. Mn = mean flow rate (use value determined above)
 2. DiffB = difference for high input to overtake low